Sanjayyy19/House-Price-prediction-In-Chennai-city/README.md

 ## 🏠 Project Overview – Step by Step

 ### 1. **Base Paper & Motivation**
-- You started with a base paper on **warehouse rental prices** using spatial machine learning (Elsevier, 2025).
+- I started with a base paper on **warehouse rental prices** using spatial machine learning (Elsevier, 2025).
 - That inspired you to adapt the idea to **housing rent prediction**, focusing on **feature interactions**.

 ---

 ### 2. **Problem Refinement**
-- Initially, you tried predicting rents across **all metro cities**.
+- Initially, I tried predicting rents across **all metro cities**.
 - Accuracy was inconsistent because rent ranges and locality impacts varied widely.
-- You refined the scope to **Chennai city only**, for better stability and performance.
+- So I refined the scope to **Chennai city only**, for better stability and performance.

 ---